Fighting for a U.S. federal budget that prioritizes peace, economic security and shared prosperity

 As of 2020, income tax rates range from 10% for the lowest incomes to 37% for the highest incomes, but only a portion of a person or household’s income is actually taxed at those rates.
 Income tax rates have also changed significantly over time.
 In recent decades, the top income tax rate was as high as 90% for the very highest incomes.
 No one paid 90% of their income in taxes, but people with very high incomes would have to pay most of their earnings above a certain high threshold.
 Meanwhile, some things are taxed at lower rates, like income from certain investments.
 Over time, the U.S. individual tax system has contributed the economic inequality we see today.

 Corporations pay income taxes similar to those paid by workers.
 In 2017, Congress reduced the top corporate tax rate from 35% to 21%, where it stands today

-As you can see in this line chart, individual income taxes make up a much larger share of all federal tax revenues than corporate taxes do.
-The share of federal tax revenue paid by corporations has also declined substantially over time.
+As you can see in the line chart below, individual income taxes make up a much larger share of all federal tax revenues than corporate taxes do.
+The share of federal tax revenue paid by corporations has declined substantially over time.

 While the official tax rate for most corporations is 21 percent, the effective tax rate – the rate a corporation actually pays in taxes - varies enormously from one corporation to the next.
 Some very large and profitable corporations (with names you probably recognize) can even end up paying nothing in corporate income tax.
 That variation is the result of complexity in the tax code as well as corporations' exploitation of "loopholes" to avoid paying taxes.
 For example, multinational corporations often send profits to overseas locations to avoid paying U.S. taxes.